kroehne/ShinyItemBuilder/README.md

 [R](https://www.r-project.org/)/[Shiny](https://shiny.posit.co/) is a technology to create web applications using R. Packages and functions from R can be executed on the server side.
 R/Shiny requires special Shiny servers, such as an account on [ShinyApps.io](https://shinyapps.io/) or a prepared server using, for instance, [ShinyProxy](https://www.shinyproxy.io/) or [Shiny Server](https://posit.co/download/shiny-server/).

+R/Shiny application can also be run locally directly from R.

 Demo:

 * Install the packages `shiny`, `remotes`, `knitr` and `ShinyItemBuilder` by executing the following lines in R: